 Before His Ascension into heaven, Christ promised His disciples that He would send them the Holy Spirit, who would teach them, comfort them, and lead them into all truth.

-Thank you for your kindness in reading our article with love!
+I appreciate your kindness in reading our article with love!
 I wish you pleasant relaxation today and respectfully request that you visit the following Whit Sunday quiz.
 All the best!

 Quizlet about Whit Sunday